WebCuratorTool/webcurator-v2-legacy/readme.md

 #### Custom Types
 Custom Types for Web Harvests, follow the same method as the htmlSerials.

-# If there are more than one value for each of these, separate them using comma.
-Make sure there is an equal number of
-# values for each attribute.
+If there are more than one value for each of these, separate them using comma.
+Make sure there is an equal number of values for each attribute. dpsArchive.webHarvest.customTargetDCTypes=eMonograph dpsArchive.webHarvest.customerMaterialFlowIds=11111 dpsArchive.webHarvest.customerProducerIds=11111
-# targetDCTypes
-# materialFlowsIds
-# ieEntityTypes
-# DCTitleSource ("TargetName" or "SeedUrl")
-dpsArchive.webHarvest.customTargetDCTypes=eMonograph
-dpsArchive.webHarvest.customerMaterialFlowIds=11111
-dpsArchive.webHarvest.customerProducerIds=11111